Oxsomi/core3/docs/graphics_api.md

 - buffer: a buffer with the DrawCallUnindexed or DrawCallIndexed struct(s) depending on the 'indexed' boolean.
 Buffer needs to enable Indirect usage to be usable by indirect draws.
 - bufferOffset: offset into the draw call buffer.
 Align to 16-byte for optimal result.
 - bufferStride: stride of the draw call buffer.
-If 0 it will be defaulted to tightly packed (16 or 24 byte depending on if it's indexed or not).
+If 0 it will be defaulted to tightly packed (16 or 32 byte depending on if it's indexed or not).
 Has to be bigger or equal to the current draw call struct size.
 - drawCalls: how many draw calls are expected to be filled in this buffer.
-A draw can also set the draw parameters to zero to disable it (instanceCount / index / vertexCount), though for that purpose drawIndirectCount is recommended.
-Make sure the buffer has `U8[stride][maxDrawCalls]` allocated at bufferOffset.
+A draw can also set the draw parameters to zero to disable it (instanceCount / index / vertexCount), though for that purpose drawIndirectCountExt is recommended.
+Make sure the buffer has `U8[bufferStride][maxDrawCalls]` allocated at bufferOffset.
 - indexed: if the draw calls are indexed or not.
 The device can't combine non indexed and indexed draw calls, so if you want to combine them you need to do this as two separate steps.
   - If not indexed; the buffer takes a DrawCallUnindexed struct: U32 vertexCount, instanceCount, vertexOffset, instanceOffset.
-  - Otherwise; the buffer takes a DrawCallIndexed struct: U32 indexCount, instanceCount, indexOffset, I32 vertexOffset, U32 instanceOffset.
+  - Otherwise; the buffer takes a DrawCallIndexed struct: U32 indexCount, instanceCount, indexOffset, I32 vertexOffset, U32 instanceOffset, U32 padding[3].

 drawIndirect transitions the input buffer to IndirectDraw.
-This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer.
+This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer in the same scope.
+Buffer needs to enable Indirect usage to be usable by indirect draws.

-#### drawIndirectCount
+#### drawIndirectCountExt

 Same as drawIndirect, except it adds a DeviceBuffer counter which specifies how many active draw calls there are.
 This is very useful as it allows culling to be done entirely by compute.

 - drawCalls now represents 'maxDrawCalls' which limits how many draw calls might be issued by the device.
 - countBuffer now represents a U32 in the DeviceBuffer at the offset.
 Make sure to align 4-byte to satisfy alignment requirements.
+- Requires drawIndirectCount extension.

 drawIndirect transitions the input buffer to IndirectDraw.
-This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer.
+This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer in the same scope.
+Buffer needs to enable Indirect usage to be usable by indirect draws.

 ### setPrimitiveBuffers

-Sets the primitive buffers (vertex + index buffer(s)) for use by draw commands such as draw, drawIndirect and drawIndirectCount.
+Sets the primitive buffers (vertex + index buffer(s)) for use by draw commands such as draw, drawIndirect and drawIndirectCountExt.
 The buffers need the Vertex and/or Index usage set if they're used for that purpose.
-While the setPrimitiveBuffers is active it is illegal to transition the resource(s) back to a different state or to write/read from other sources that use it.
-To see when a primitive buffers call is active, check the Scope section of this document.
+In the same scope of the setPrimitiveBuffers it is illegal to transition the subresource(s) back to a different state or to write/read from other sources that use it (check the Scope section of this document).
 The vertex buffer(s) need to have the same layout as specified in the pipeline and the ranges specified by the draw calls (such as count and offset) need to match up as well.

 ### dispatch

 Dispatch has some of the same requirements as draw calls as it needs a correct state of the resources and needs a compute pipeline bound as well.
 However, it doesn't need to be in an active render (render pass or direct rendering) and it also doesn't use the viewport/scissor.
-This makes compute one of the easiest to handle, though transitions are just as important as with graphics shaders.
+This makes compute one of the easiest to handle, though transitions are just as important as with graphics shaders (resources need to be transitioned through a scope).

 ```c
 _gotoIfError(clean, CommandListRef_dispatch2D(commandList, tilesX, tilesY));